 - Get a piece of paper and write your goal at the top.

 - Next, break down the process and define what it would take to achieve that goal.
-What activities would bring you closer and what events would provide valuable experience?
+What activities would bring you closer and what events would provide a valuable experience?

 - On a separate piece of paper, write down everything you’re currently doing and things that take up a huge amount of your time.